Shopify/hydrogen-v1/docs/docs/tutorials/configuration/index.md

 ### `poweredByHeader`

-By default, Hydrogen responds with the `powered-by: Shopify, Hydrogen` header.
+By default, Hydrogen responds with the `powered-by: Hydrogen` header.
 You can disable this by adding `poweredByHeader: false` to your config:

 ```tsx
 // hydrogen.config.ts